ctivir/dg_moz/README.md

 After cloning it, in the project directory, run:

+ 1.  `./manage.py makemigrations` to create new migrations based on the changes you have made to your models.

- 1.  `./manage.py migrate` to appy all migrations.
+ 3.  `./manage.py migrate` to appy all migrations.

  2.  `./manage.py runserver` to run the app in the development mode.
      Open [http://localhost:8000](http://localhost:8000) to view it in the browser.